synergycp/php-obfuscator-old/README.md

 - Many configuration options that let you have **full control** of what is obfuscated within your project!

-### Why Yet Another Php Obfuscator?
-I began testing some already existing php obfuscation tools, but I did'nt find one that was fitting all my needs.
-I wanted a **simple** command line tool, based on a **highly customisable** config file, that would be able to:
-- Be fast and re-obfuscate only files that were changed based on timestamps of files.
-- Preserve some files and/or directories from obfuscation.
-- Not include in the obfuscated target, some files/directories that are present on the source project.
-- Accept lists of names and/or name prefixes to not obfuscate.

-So I started to write this tool.
-Version 1.0 has been written within a few days...

 ## Setup:
-    Note: This setup is also valid for Windows 10 Anniversary with bash installed...
     1. Prerequisites: git and php-cli (command line interface) packages. on ubuntu: (adapt according your linux distribution)
        # apt-get install git